How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 - Under General access, click the dropdown next to Restricted and select Anyone with the link.

-Note: If the file access stays on Restricted, only people you add by email can open it.
-Select Anyone with the link if you want others to open the file from the shared link.
+Note: If access stays on Restricted, only people you add by email can open the video.
+Select Anyone with the link when you want the recipient to open the video from a shared link.

 | Permission | What It Allows | When to Use It |